 Over the next two years, CARB will transition from the current Periodic Smoke Inspection Program (PSIP) and Heavy-Duty Vehicle Inspection Program (HD VIP to the Clean Truck Check program.
 The transition began January 1, 2023, with CARB roadside emissions monitoring devices (REMD).
-PSIP will continue in 2023 for emission testing; however, vehicles flagged by REMD may require additional testing upon request by CARB.
+PSIP will continue in 2024 for emission testing; however, vehicles flagged by REMD may require additional testing upon request by CARB.

-CARB has launched a new Clean Truck Check database where fleet operators must verify their fleets.
-This includes vehicles domiciled in California, as well as any diesel engine vehicles greater than 14,000 GVWR that operate in California but are located in another state.
+CARB will launch a new database where vehicle-fleet owners and operators must verify their fleets and pay annual compliance fees for all vehicles within their fleet.
+This includes vehicles housed in California, as well as any diesel engine vehicles greater than 14,000 GVWR that operate in California but are located in another state.